-There are periods of time in life when it feels like an army has gathered outside my door, waging a war I did not start and have no heart to fight.
-Like Ukraine staring down Russia.
-Only mine is a depressive invasion of the heart.
-A ghost army camping in conflicts I did not create, but in which I feel squarely placed.
+There are times in life when it feels like an army has gathered outside my door, waging a war I did not start and no heart to fight.
+Ukraine weary of Russia.
+Only mine is an invasion of the heart.
+A ghost army camping in conflicts I did not create but am squarely placed.
 Phantom soldiers coming for me or for someone I love.
-Someone for whom I’d go to war—or a persuasive cause I cannot turn down.
-There are sides in a battle.
-I favor the side where I love and live my life.
-I find something right about what is wrong.
-I must.
-It’s how I survive.
-I don't feel fit for this battle looming umbrella-like over my world, but you couldn’t tell this by looking at me.
-Nevertheless, here I am, making battle plans, arming myself.
-Preparing for the worse.
-Hoping for the best.
-Seeking alliances, making amends wherever possible, building my case.
-What can possibly bring back peace?
+Someone for whom I’d go to war, a cause from which I cannot walk away.
+There are sides in battle.
+Mine is for those I love and stake my life.
+I try to make right anything wrong.
+I say things in anger I cannot take back, words that cannot be unsaid, unheard.
+Hurting people hurt people.
+Doesn’t make it right, but there it is.
+I’m so guilty.

 Have you been here before?